tslocum/sriracha/MANUAL.md

 - D: Delete post
 - B: Ban post author
 - D&B: Delete post and ban post author

+A shortcut for accessing mod mode is available when logged in.
+View any index or thread page normally, scroll to the bottom of the page and click the delete button.
+If you are logged in to a staff account, you will be redirected to the page you were just viewing with mod mode enabled.

 ### Administrator guide